Flora Eaton: Widowhood

 On her many visits to Britain, Lady Eaton became fascinated by the liturgical pageantry of the Church of England.
-She incorporated some elements of the Anglican church (such as clerical vestments, kneelers and candelabra) into services at Timothy Eaton Memorial Church.
+She incorporated some elements of the Anglican church (such as clerical vestments, kneelers, and candelabra) into services at Timothy Eaton Memorial Church.
 These changes were met with objection by the minister and other congregants, who argued that this pomp was not part of the United Church of Canada, with its roots in Methodism.
 However, due to the influence that Lady Eaton held, the changes went ahead.
 In 1938, she funded a renovation of the chancel in memory of her late husband, which made the floorplan closer to an Anglican church than that of a Methodist one.

 During World War II, Lady Eaton housed evacuated British children at Eaton Hall, and they referred to her as "Auntie Flora".
 After the war, the house became a convalescent home for the Royal Canadian Navy for a time before becoming Lady Eaton's private residence again.
 She hosted a banquet for Eaton's employees returning from the front in September 1946.
 She also hosted an annual soirée for Eaton's managers and their wives.
-She was vice-president of the Canadian Red Cross, Master of the Toronto Hunt Club and was involved with the Canadian National Institute for the Blind, the Art Gallery of Toronto and the Canadian National Committee for Mental Hygiene.
+She was vice-president of the Canadian Red Cross, Master of the Toronto Hunt Club and was involved with the Canadian National Institute for the Blind, the Art Gallery of Ontario, and the Canadian National Committee for Mental Hygiene.

 In 1950, in recognition of her charity work, Lady Eaton was made a Dame of the Most Venerable Order of the Hospital of St. John of Jerusalem.
-In the 1940s and 1950s, a false rumour persisted that Lady Eaton was the inventor of red velvet cake which was sold in the store's bakery.
+In the 1940s and 1950s, a false rumour persisted that Lady Eaton was the inventor of red velvet cake, which was sold in the store's bakery.
 At the height of the store's success, Lady Eaton was popularly known as "Mrs. Canada".

 Interested in the occult, Lady Eaton had a séance room built in the turret of Eaton Hall.
 The ceiling of this circular room is painted with the zodiac.

 As her health failed, Lady Eaton moved from Eaton Hall to her secondary residence on Old Forest Hill Road in Toronto's Forest Hill neighbourhood.
-She died at home on July 9, 1970, at the age of 90.
+She died at home on 9 July 1970, at the age of 90.
 Her funeral was held on July 15 at Timothy Eaton Memorial Church.
 She was interred in the Eaton Mausoleum at Mount Pleasant Cemetery.